Meet your acupunks

 She has practiced her craft in a variety of unusual settings including at the Vancouver Daytox, Indigenous Wellness Week at UVic’s First People’s House, Motherfest at Mothering Touch, Fernfest, Victoria’s Annual Anarchist Book Fair and AIDS Vancouver Island to name a few.

 Active in the community, she is passionate about using acupuncture as a tool for positive social change through providing outreach, increasing accessibility and bringing the practice back to its traditional roots.
-She continues to explore her own personal experiences as a woman of colour living with chronic illness, first gen Asian diaspora, working class organizer-educator, and founder of an unorthodox social enterprise in Lekwungen Territories, otherwise known as Victoria BC.
+She continues to explore her own personal experiences as a woman of colour living with chronic illness who is intentionally testing the limits of what is possible living in a semi-disabled body, first gen Asian diaspora, working class organizer-educator, and founder of an unorthodox social enterprise in Lekwungen Territories, otherwise known as Victoria BC.

 Jade Kulhawy-Bartlett, R.Ac.